prebid/prebid-outstream/README.md

                     autoPlay: true,
                     preload: true,
                     mute: false,
-                    adText: 'This is sample adtext.'
+                    adText: 'This is sample adtext.',
+                    playerConfigOverrides: {}
                 }
                 // Call to Global object of renderer.
                 // Takes bid, element ID and configuration object as parameters